w3c/wai-develop-training/_accessibility-training/presentation-outlines.md

 After the lecture and exercise, students should be able to:

--   Describe various ways people with different disabilities, including ageing-related impairments use the Web
+-   Describe various ways people with different disabilities, including ageing-related impairments use the web
 -   List the factors in the business case for web accessibility and the additional benefits that might apply
--   Identify barriers in using the Web and identify solutions that would improve the situation
+-   Identify barriers in using the web and identify solutions that would improve the situation
 -   Refer to the WAI website to for further technical and educational resources on web accessibility